sharkshead/json/README.md

 Takes its input from standard input with no arguments or from a file if specified as the first argument.
-Second and subsequent areguments are ignored.
+Second and subsequent arguments are ignored.